behnam-yousefi/MNDA/Supplementary_File.md

 mnda_output = mnda_node_detection_2layer(embeddingSpaceList, p.adjust.method = "bonferroni", alpha = .01)
 `````

-2. Project nodes of all the ISNs in the same embedding space and find significant genes in context *"b"* (see above).
+2. Project nodes of all the ISNs in the same embedding space and find significant genes in context *b* (see above).
 In this analysis, the ISNs of pre- and post- stimulation should be paired.
 Therefore, for each individual-gene, we have two points in the embedding space: one correspond to pre-stimulation and the other correspond to post-stimulation.
 Calculating the distance between these pairs, we will have a matrix of distances of size $N_{individual} \times N_{gene}$.

 To implement this, we use ```mnda_embedding()``` and ```mnda_node_distance()``` commands, respectively.